More Than Postpartum Depression: a Breakdown of All Perinatal Mood & Anxiety Disorders

 • Avoidance of triggers

-• Distressing memories, thoughts, feelings, or external reminders of event
+• Distressing memories, thoughts, feelings, or external reminders of an event

 • Isolation from family/friends/providers